-- -g type, --generate type Generate a value of the indicated type, e.g. -q i32 or -q [10]f32. - -s int Set the seed used for the RNG.
-Zero by default. - --T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
-The bounds apply to any following uses of the -q option.
+-s int Set the seed used for the RNG.
+Zero by default.

+--T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+The bounds apply to any following uses of the -g option.